valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 ## Get all search fields

 To retrieve all the search fields created for a certain document definition use the following endpoint:
 `GET /api/v1/document-search/{documentDefinitionName}/fields`.
-This will return an array of search fields
+This will return an array of search fields.

 ## Update existing search field
 An existing search field can be updated with new values by calling the following endpoint:
-`PUT /api/v1/document-search/{documentDefinitionName}/fields` and providing the following request body
+`PUT /api/v1/document-search/{documentDefinitionName}/fields` and providing the following request body:

 ```json
 {